chrischristakis/ryflect/README.md

 - [x] Fix registration and login forms to use custom hooks
     - Both handle errored fields the same way, try to streamline this so code is less bulky.
 - [x] Make sure if one cookie is missing, we force use to login again and reset cookies by logging them out
+- [ ] Get markdown working
+    - Should be on the fly, display what the markdown would look like as the user types
+    - Fix error where we can highlight new line character, should be invisible.
 - [ ] Start encrypting data
     - Put server secret key into config, and change it once a day on a cron.
     - Encrypt text into db (with dummy user key)